The implementations are ordered alphabetically within each category.

 slizaa is a customizable software architecture workbench that allows you to explore and visualize the structure and the dependencies of Java-based software systems. slizaa uses Neo4j/jQAssistant and provides a frontend with a bunch of specific tools and viewers to provide an easy-to-use in-depth insight of your software's architecture.

-Part of slizaa is a Xtext-based editor for Cypher queries.
+An Xtext-based grammar for Cypher queries was originally developed as part of slizaa and has since turned into a standalone project.
 The Xtext-based implementation is based on the ANTLR 4 grammar provided by the openCypher project (see links below).